bcgov/digital-trust-toolkit/applications/application-Envirochem.md

 ## 1.8.
 Objectives

-This section states the high-level outcomes desired by the trust community through its adoption of the GF.
-It:
+_This section states the high-level outcomes desired by the trust community through its adoption of the GF._

 1. SHOULD specify tangible, achievable results (e.g. SMART criteria and Fit-for-Purpose criteria).
 2. MUST only contain outcomes over which the GF has the authority and mechanisms to achieve within its scope.